 Alta is a mecca for those seeking out powder and steeps.
-Alta averages 536″ of snow a year, making it the snowiest resort in the Rockies.
+Averaging 536″ of snow a year, this is the snowiest resort in the Rockies.
 It is also one of the oldest resorts in the country, having started in 1939.
 These factors combine to make it a haven for retro ski culture, pro skiers, and hard-core locals and visitors.

 |Review Date||February 2015 (multiple from 1980)|